pumpncode/TOGAPackBalatro/README.md

 Uses Steamodded 1.0.0-ALPHA with the BetterCalc 2.2 changes and a few Lovely-based patches. https://github.com/Steamodded/smods

-Talisman 2.1.0 (development builds work too) is a required dependency. https://github.com/MathIsFun0/Talisman
+Talisman 2.1.0 (development builds work too) is an optional dependency as of 1.0.2. https://github.com/MathIsFun0/Talisman

 _Please use the source code download options for grabbing the mod._ That way, I don't have to remake the 7z archive every single time.